 Ben Schwartz (Leo), Omar Benson Miller (Raph), Brandon Mychal Smith (Mikey), Josh Brenner (Donnie), Haley Joel Osment (Casey Jones), Kat Graham (April O’Neil), Eric Bauza (Splinter), Jim Pirri (Krang One), Toks Olagundoye (Krang Two)

 In the year 2044.
 Leo and Mikey, the only remaining Turtles, fight against the Krang that have destroyed most of the Earth.
-The two of them pool their last resources to send Casey Jones back in time through a portal to the present-day with instructions to find the key before it is used to open the dimensional portal that unleashes the Krang.
+The two of them pool their last resources to send Casey Jones back through a portal in time to the present-day.
+Casey is given instructions to find the key before it is used to open the dimensional portal that unleashes the Krang.
 The transfer is successful and Casey meets up with the Turtles and persuades them of who he is.
-However, they arrive too late to prevent the key being stolen by The Foot who open the gateway, unleashing the Krang, who proceed to wreak havoc.
+However, they arrive too late to prevent the key being stolen by The Foot who open the gateway and unleashing the Krang, who proceed to wreak havoc.
 Fearing the mission is already lost, Casey persuades the Turtles that they can still change time and stop the Krang.

 The Teenage Mutant Ninja Turtles were one of the essential pop culture icons of the late 1980s/early 90s.
 They were originally created in 1984 as a self-published comic-book by Kevin Eastman and Peter Laird.
 This proved successful and in short time the Turtles were spun off as a toy line.
-The marketers then approached the animation studio Murakami-Wolfe-Swenson to launch an animated tv series, Teenage Mutant Ninja Turtles (1987-96), which lasted for ten seasons of 193 half-hour episodes.
-It was at this point that the Turtles exploded with three live-action films and all manner of marketing tie-ins, including a live concert tour.
+Laird and Eastman then approached the animation studio Murakami-Wolfe-Swenson who launched an animated tv series, Teenage Mutant Ninja Turtles (1987-96), which lasted for ten seasons of 193 half-hour episodes.
+It was at this point that the Turtles exploded, Following in quick course were three live-action films and all manner of marketing tie-ins, including a live concert tour.
 The Turtles phenomenon died off by the mid-1990s but there have been numerous other reboots and reiterations since then.
 (See below for the other Teenage Mutant Ninja Turtles films and tv series).

-Rise of the Teenage Mutant Ninja Turtles (2018- ) was one of these revivals – an animated series that appeared on the US Nickelodeon network.
-It is the fourth different iteration of the Turtles as an animated series that we have had to date.
+Rise of the Teenage Mutant Ninja Turtles (2018-20) was one of these revivals – an animated series that appeared on the US Nickelodeon network.
+It is the fourth iteration of the Turtles as an animated series that we have had to date.
 At the time this film was released, two seasons of 39 episodes have been produced.
 The title suggests that this is a series that follows the Turtles from their beginnings but it is just more adventures of the established group.
-This was a film spinoff released directly to Netflix.
+The film was released directly to Netflix.

 I grew up in an era where the original Teenage Mutant Ninja Turtles cartoon was one of the biggest pop culture phenomena of the day.
 I knew grown adults who would videotape the show or organise time in their day for when it was on.
 Rise of the Teenage Mutant Ninja Turtles: The Movie feels like a group of modern creators have excavated that and transformed the basics into a fix intended to act as a brain rush to today’s ADHD youth.
 Everything in the show has been designed in bright primary colours.
 The camera angle never stays still or on the same shot for more than 2-3 seconds.
 Every so often, the screen bursts out in mad pop art visuals.
 And that’s in between the psychedelic blur of martial arts moves and power blasts.